ElyaBOrbach/SIT725-project/README.md

-Basic explantion of system
+## Basic explantion of system

+### Purpose of the Game:
-Game Structure:
+### Game Structure:

-Players compete by entering words within specific categories (animals, periodic elements, countries, best picture winning movies)
+Players compete by entering words within specific categories (olympic sports, periodic elements, countries, capital cities) There are multiple players: The player (this could also be a guest who is not logged in), three competitors, and a special "ANTE" player
-There are multiple players: Player (human), James, Sofia, Lucas, and a special "ANTE" player The game runs in rounds with a 7-second timer per round Score visualization is done through a bar chart system
+The game runs in rounds with a 7-second timer per round Score visualization is done through a bar chart system

-Scoring System:
+### Scoring System:

 Players score points based on word length
-AI players (James, Sofia, Lucas) get random growth in their scores using a BASE_GROWTH and GROWTH_VARIATION system The ANTE player seems to serve as a threshold - players below ANTE can be eliminated There's a crown system showing the current leader Players can be eliminated either by being the lowest scorer or by falling below ANTE
+Previous players have their words and times stored in the database and their score is automatically generated from this data The ANTE player seems to serve as a threshold - players below ANTE can be eliminated There's a crown system showing the current leader Players can be eliminated either by being the lowest scorer or by falling below ANTE

-Technical Architecture:
+### Technical Architecture:

 Frontend: HTML/CSS with Materialize CSS framework
-Backend: Node.js with Express
+Backend: Node.js with Express, socket.io, bcrypt, mongodb and jsonwebtoken
 Database: MongoDB (storing words in different category collections) Uses MVC (Model-View-Controller) pattern:

-Models: ScoreBoard.js, word.js
-Controllers: ScoreBoardController.js, wordsController.js
-Views: index.html, scoreBoard.css
+Models: Used as for object that are retrieved from the database of used in the code
+Controllers: Used to provide responses to api requests or to control frontend files
+Views: The pages that the user will see

-Key Features:
+### Key Features:

 Real-time score visualization
+Notifications when high score is exceeded
 7-second countdown timer with color warnings
 Word validation system
 Category rotation between rounds